bfschaffner/bookdown-stata/docs/index.md

 ![](~/Box Sync/CCES RA/bookdown-stata/Images/irt1.png)

 As the name of this approach implies, there are two parameters estimated for each item.
-The first is the discrimination parameter (a).
+The first is the discrimination parameter.
 This parameter indicates how highly correlated the item is with the underlying latent variable.
-For example, cc414_2 and cc414_5 both have discrimination parameters at or above 2, which indicates that those items are particularly valuable for differentiating respondents on the latent trait.
+For example, `cc414_2` and `cc414_5` both have discrimination parameters at or above 2, which indicates that those items are particularly valuable for differentiating respondents on the latent trait.
 These values are similar to factor loadings.

 The second parameter for each item is the difficulty parameter.
 This is essentially an intercept for each item -- indicating how frequently the sample, on average, responded positively to the item.
-For example, the difficulty parameter for cc414_5 (using troops to protect allies who are under attack) indicates that this was the item that respondents most frequently responded "yes" to (and a simple cross tabulation of the items would confirm this). cc414_4 (using troops to assist the spread of democracy) was the item that individuals responded "yes" to least frequently.
+For example, the difficulty parameter for `cc414_5` (using troops to protect allies who are under attack) indicates that this was the item that respondents most frequently responded "yes" to (and a simple cross tabulation of the items would confirm this). `cc414_4` (using troops to assist the spread of democracy) was the item that individuals responded "yes" to least frequently.

 We can visualize these items with the following command:
 ```